-Public Information C officer (PIO) Potential Designates Field / Plant Personnel or designated member of the RRT or ITRT Reports to Incident Commander Forms / Tools 201 Incident Briefing Form, 214a Individual Activity Log R ole Responsibilities The PIO is responsible for developing and releasing information about the incident to the media, to the public, to incident personnel, Pembina employees and to other appropriate agencies and organizations.
-If required, the IC may request a Communications SME Advise the IC on all public information matters relating to the incident.
-Identify key information that needs to be communicated externally and internally.
-Act as the point of contact for all public information issues from external agencies and organizations involved in the response. be deployed as part of the role.
-ITRT to take on the PIO Ensure the IC verifies the accuracy of information produced by the PIO.
+Public Information Officer (PIO) Potential Designates Field / Plant Personnel or designated member of the RRT or ITRT Reports to Incident Commander Incident Commander Forms / Tools 201 Incident Briefing Form, 214a Individual Activity Log R Role Responsibilities Advise the IC on all public information matters relating to the incident.
+The PIO is responsible for a information about the inci Identify key information that needs to be communicated externally and internally. public, to incident personn to other appropriate agend nel, Pembina employees and Act as the point of contact for all public information issues from external agencies and organizations involved in the response. be deployed as part of the ITRT to take on the PIO role.
+Ensure the IC verifies the accuracy of information produced by the PIO.
 Disseminate authorized messages across the response using the most effective means available.
-Digital version See complete Role Guide fo is available at The Pipeline .
-H or further details. ard copies are available in the ICP.
+Digital version See complete Role Guide for further details.
+Digital version is available at The Pipeline .
+Hard copies are available in the ICP.